Innovation network nanodiag BW

 Sciomics uses the antibody microarray platform “scioDiscover” to investigate around 1,300 biomedically highly relevant proteins.
 For the identification of post-translational protein modifications in the context of non-invasive diagnostics Sciomics extends the analytical possibilities by a highly parallel screening of modifications such as methylation and acetylation and thereby contributes a world-leading multiplex platform for an antibody-based search for protein biomarker candidates.

-Signatope contributes immunoaffinity mass spectrometry for protein quantification, the generation of binders with a library of more than 400 antibodies and the development and validation of assays.
+Signatope contributes immunoaffinity mass spectrometry for protein quantification, the generation of affinity reagents drawing on a library of more than 400 antibodies, and the development and validation of assays.

 Temicon is developing new manufacturing methods for picoliter well arrays and uses the resulting microfluidic chips to explore electrical contacting of the novel well arrays.